hyperhyperspace/hyperhyperspace-core/README.md

 ## Objectives

 Enable the creation of p2p apps that work in-browser, without requiring _any_ infrastructure, and that are as practical and functional as centralized apps.
 Find abstractions and algorithms that make creating and reasoning about these apps intuitive and predictable.
-Explore new models for online collaboration platforms that follow the p2p model while are frictionless to use for the general public, and are
+Explore new models for online collaboration platforms that follow the p2p model yet are frictionless to use for the general public, and are

 - respectful of everyone's privacy and data ownership rights
 - transparent in their handling of information